bos/stanford-cs240h/notes/l1/basics1.md

 # Parameterized types

-* Types can take parameters sort of like functions
+* Types can have parameters sort of the way functions do
     * Type parameters start with lower-case letters
     * Some examples from the standard Prelude